 0% APR Business Credit Cards vs. Small Business Loans

 A business credit card may be an excellent choice for short-term financing for your business.
 But if you need longer term financing, or a large amount of financing, you may be better off considering other small business loans.
 There are many options, but two of the most popular include:

-A line of credit is similar to a credit card in that you only borrow the amount you need, when you need it.
+A line of credit.
+This financing is similar to a credit card in that you only borrow the amount you need, when you need it.
 Some lines of credit offer interest-only payments for several years (during the “draw period,”) followed by a period of time where you repay the debt.

-A term loan offers a fixed amount of money with a specific repayment schedule.
+A term loan.
+This type of financing offers a fixed amount of money with a specific repayment schedule.
 You may have a longer time to repay the loan than with a line of credit.
 Payments may be larger than your required credit card payment, but you won’t stretch out the debt for decades the way you can if you just make the minimum payment on a credit card.